ossenjoyer/denkisil-site/README.md

 ## About

-This is my first project on React
+This is my site where you can find more information about me as a developer

 ## Setup